 Short-term vs. long-term disability insurance

+Disability insurance falls under two categories: short-term and long-term disabilities.
 As the name implies, short-term disability insurance gives employees coverage for an illness, injury, or other disability that requires a short time away from work.
 Short-term disability insurance kicks in after wage insurance, which means there may be a waiting period of up to 14 days before benefits become available.
 Short-term disability insurance covers a maximum of two years.

 Long-term disability insurance covers more lengthy or lifelong events.
 These policies kick in after short-term disability benefits are paid out.

 While workers’ compensation offers protection against work-related injury and illness, disability income insurance extends coverage outside of the workplace.
+Tim Stobierski, Northwestern Mutual

 A common misconception about long-term disability insurance is that it will only apply to freak accidents or rare birth defects — extreme cases of injury or illness.
-In reality, “90% of claims filed for long-term disability benefits stem from medical illnesses, not physical injuries,” wrote Breeze, a disability insurance product.
+In reality, “90% of claims filed for long-term disability benefits stem from medical illnesses, not physical injuries,” according to Breeze, a disability insurance product.
 The scope of disabilities that can prevent someone from earning an income is broader than you may think.

 What benefits does disability insurance offer?